Skip to main content

 • Another way to dry the mix is to spread it on parchment paper on a baking sheet and place it in a warm oven for a few hours.

-Make the beads:
+Make the beads

 • When the texture of the rose dough is workable and feels like smooth clay, begin shaping it into beads.
 They will shrink as they dry and cure.
-The drier the mix, the less shrinkage, and the stronger the beads will be.
+The drier the mix, the less the shrinkage, and the stronger the beads will be.

-• Put a pin or nail through the center of each bead and push them into the foam or cork board.
+• Put a pin or nail through the center of each bead and push them into the foam or corkboard.
 Every two hours as the beads begin to dry, gently slide them inward or outward on the pins so they do not stick.
 Remove the beads from the pins after a day.

 • Let the beads dry out for a few days before making them into jewelry.